The Ashes urn: The presentation of the urn

-The urn after Rupertswood
+Ivo Bligh's Ownership

 After their honeymoon in Australia, the couple went to England in August 1884, where they stayed at Cobham Hall in Kent.
 The English papers reported that Florence was warmly welcomed by the Bligh family on her arrival.
 They remained in England for the next 18 months and then returned to Melbourne in January 1886.
 It was reported at this time that they intended to stay in Australia for about one year because of Ivo Bligh's health.

 In Melbourne they lived in a house called Hazelwell in Powlett St East Melbourne and in November 1886 Florence had her first child.
 In March 1887 the couple returned to England and for some time lived at Cobham Hall.
 In 1890 Bligh had a position in the wine merchant firm of Morgan Brothers.

 In 1900, after the death of his brother, Bligh became the Earl of Darnley and inherited Cobham Hall.
 The Ashes urn remained at the Hall until Bligh's death in 1927.

 Lord Darnley had an interview in 1921 with Montague Grover, a well-known Australian journalist, at his home in Cobham Hall.
 Grover says that the urn was kept in Darnley's den where all his other treasured cricket memorabilia were placed.
-He had numerous photos of the other team players on the wall as well as a leather-bound copy of the original account of the 1882-83 cricket tour of Australia.
+He had numerous photos of the other team players on the wall as well as a leather-bound copy of the original account of the 1882–83 cricket tour of Australia.

+Marylebone Cricket Club

 After Bligh's death, Florence presented the urn to the Marylebone Cricket Club in 1929.
 It was placed in the Long Room at the Lord's Pavilion until 1953, when it was transferred to the Cricket Museum next to the Pavilion.
-A photo of the urn in the Long Room in 1929 is shown at the left.

-After the urn was first displayed at Lord's, it produced a gradual change in the public perception of 'The Ashes'.
+After the urn was first displayed at Lord's, it produced a gradual change in the public perception of "The Ashes".
 In 1933, it was displayed in the National Sporting Trophies Exhibition in London with some of the world's great sporting memorabilia.
-To the public the urn was becoming the image and symbol of 'The Ashes'.
+To the public the urn was becoming the image and symbol of "The Ashes".

-Since 1929, the urn has returned to Australia only thrice – once when it was brought to Sydney for the Bicentenary Test Match in 1988 and secondly in 2006 for the tour of the Ashes Exhibition to each state capital of Australia.
+Since 1929, the urn has returned to Australia only three times– once when it was brought to Sydney for the Bicentenary Test Match in 1988 and secondly in 2006 for the tour of the Ashes Exhibition to each state capital of Australia.
 In December 2019 it returned to Australia for three months, where it was part of the "Velvet, Iron, Ashes" exhibition at the State Library Victoria.

-It was not until after about 1950 that cricket books almost exclusively used representation of the urn to depict 'The Ashes'.
+It was not until after about 1950 that cricket books almost exclusively used representation of the urn to depict "The Ashes".
 From about 1989, images of the Australian Test cricketers with replicas of the urn appeared in the media.